 Evaluate and report outcomes;

-Provide technical assistance to poorly performing projects; andNote: 24 CFR 578.7(a)6
+Provide technical assistance to poorly performing projects; and

+Identify poor performers for technical assistance or further action

+Note: 24 CFR 578.7(a)6

 Compliance Monitoring

 Under the CoC Program interim rule, recipients must ensure they are operating their project(s) in accordance with the provisions of the McKinney‐Vento Act and all requirements under the CoC Program.
 As of 2014, all CoC projects in Maine are direct recipients from HUD and therefore assume responsibility for the project-level compliance monitoring and subrecipient monitoring.
 Recipients must monitor their subrecipients at least annually to ensure compliance with CoC Program requirements.
 ESG subrecipient projects are monitored annually by the ESG recipients who assume responsibility for project-level compliance.